Modifying PyUltraLight to model scalar dark matter with self-interactions: Abstract

 \section{Abstract}

-We introduce \textsc{PySiUltraLight}, a modification of the \textsc{PyUltraLight} code that includes self-interaction terms to model the dynamical evolution of axion fields. \textsc{PyUltraLight} simulates ultralight dark matter dynamics.
-We will use a boson mass of $10^{-22} \mathrm{eV}/\mathrm{c}^2$ in this paper.
-We use \textsc{PySiUltraLight} to produce collapsing solitons, spatially oscillating solitons, and exploding solitons which prior analytic work shows will occur with attractive self-interactions.
-We test the maximum mass criteria described in~\cite{Chavanis2016} for a soliton to collapse when attractive self-interactions are included.
-Implementing an approximate Gaussian ansatz for the wave function of the solitons, we calculate the oscillation frequency as a function of soliton mass and equilibrium radius in the presence of attractive self-interactions.
-We verify our code and that when the soliton mass is below the critical mass ($M_c = \frac{\sqrt{3}}{2}M_{\mathrm{max}}$) described in~\cite{Chavanis2016} and the initial radius is within a specific range, solitons are unstable and explode.
+We introduce a modification of the \textsc{PyUltraLight} code that models the dynamical evolution of ultralight axionlike scalar dark matter fields.
+Our modified code, \textsc{PySiUltraLight}, adds a quartic, self-interaction term to reflect the one which arises naturally in axionlike particle models.
+Using a particle mass of $10^{-22}~\mathrm{eV}/\mathrm{c}^2$, we show that \textsc{PySiUltraLight} produces spatially oscillating solitons, exploding solitons, and collapsing solitons which prior analytic work shows will occur with attractive self-interactions.
+Using our code we calculate the oscillation frequency as a function of soliton mass and equilibrium radius in the presence of attractive self-interactions.
+We show that when the soliton mass is below the critical mass ($M_c = \frac{\sqrt{3}}{2}M_{\mathrm{max}}$) described by Chavanis [Phys.
+Rev. D \textbf{94}, 083007 (2016)] and the initial radius is within a specific range, solitons are unstable and explode.
+We test the maximum mass criteria described by Chavanis [Phys.
+Rev. D \textbf{94}, 083007 (2016)] and Chavanis and Delfini [Phys.
+Rev. D \textbf{84}, 043532 (2011)] for a soliton to collapse when attractive self-interactions are included.
 We also analyze both binary soliton collisions and a soliton rotating around a central mass with attractive and repulsive self-interactions.
 We find that when attractive self-interactions are included, the density profiles get distorted after a binary collision.
 We also find that a soliton is less susceptible to tidal stripping when attractive self-interactions are included.
 We find that the opposite is true for repulsive self-interactions in that solitons would be more easily tidally stripped.
+Including self-interactions might therefore influence the survival timescales of infalling solitons.